10-100x More Nanoplastics In Drinking Water

 Nationwide map of U.S. water systems showing PFAS contamination levels using colored markers to indicate severity.

+CLIFF NOTES● Small and rural systems face PFAS contamination.● Limited funding slows treatment upgrades.● Residents face prolonged exposure.● Federal aid can be delayed.● Point-of-use filtration offers protection.
 Recent data released by the U.S. Environmental Protection Agency (EPA) has exposed the breadth of PFAS contamination across the nation’s drinking water systems.
-A USA TODAY analysis shows 839 utilities exceeded new federal limits for two notorious types of these chemicals: PFOA and PFOS.
-These water systems serve roughly 46 million Americans.
-PFAS, short for … Read more
+A USA TODAY analysis … Read more

 The Hidden Role of Water in Living with Eczema